lexxpavlov/PageBundle/README.md

     entity_class: App\YourBundle\Entity\Page
 ```

-This will activate doctrine Timestampable extention.
-Also you may activate Sluggable and Blameable extentions (see below).
-See more about doctrine extentions at [documentation](https://github.com/stof/StofDoctrineExtensionsBundle/blob/master/Resources/doc/index.rst).
+This will activate doctrine Timestampable extension.
+Also you may activate Sluggable and Blameable extensions (see below).
+See more about doctrine extensions at [documentation](https://github.com/stof/StofDoctrineExtensionsBundle/blob/master/Resources/doc/index.rst).

 Now you need create the table in your database: